ngworker/lumberjack/README.md

 #### Default log levels

-When the `levels` settomg is not configured, log levels are configured depending on whether your application is running in development mode or production mode.
+When the `levels` setting is not configured, log levels are configured depending on whether your application is running in development mode or production mode.

 By default, **all** log levels are enabled in development mode.